Skip to content

 Verifying Your Configuration

-After setup, always verify:
+After any change, verify:

 Terminal